The Evolution of the CDO Role – and How to Succeed as One

 Look at the CFO today, though.
 They’re working with the head of sales on renewal strategies, and with the chief strategy office on market share, penetration, and growth goals.
 They’re driving the acquisitions of other companies.
 That's a big offense play, and it offers a guide to today’s CDO, especially those who feel they’re still stuck playing purely defense.

-Although a balance of offense and defense moves is important, I’m an advocate for measuring your growth based on the differences you’ve made for your company at end of each year.
+Although a balance of offensive and defensive moves is important, I’m an advocate for measuring your growth based on the differences you’ve made for your company at the end of each year.
 Not just that you built a data warehouse or procured some licenses, but that you can point to people actually changing the decisions they make based on the information they can access and put to use.
-That’s the best way to become a full-fledged member of the C-suite, and not just an organizational ‘tuck-in’ in some far corner of the org chart.
+That’s the best way to become a full-fledged member of the C-suite, and not just an organizational ‘tuck-in’ in where the Chief Data Officer is stuffed in some far corner of the org chart.

 Want to Create Impact as a CDO?
 Follow These 5 Steps

 In my last role I was responsible for providing data that teams used to operate the business better.
 That included HR, financial, marketing, sales, and internal operational data.
-As a CDO in 2021, you should look at yourself as responsible for harnessing all the company's data to enable the company to perform better.
+As a modern CDO, you should look at yourself as responsible for harnessing all the company's data to enable the company to perform better.
 Here are five ways to do that.

 - Look for warning signs before you sign on.
 If the job is defined as all defense, or if it appears that your role will be tucked into some other organization, consider continuing your search.
 You don’t want to find yourself working for a company that only act when they miss revenue targets or the stock price falls.